dcao/website/blog/2026-06-06--digital-ideas/index.md

 the political part and the computer science part, and that has freed my intellectual work from needing to do "real" political work.
 And I think this is a lesson that the folks were noodling on generally---it is very different to write about organizing than it is to organize!
+The constraints that apply to work in computing also, in different ways, apply to folks doing work outside of computing.

 The lesson is that I don't need to take my work as literally needing to make political change.
 And in doing so, my work is free to be imaginative, to sit in